 6. Focus on Core Business: Delegating HR administration and compliance tasks to the EOR allows companies to focus on core business activities.
 This enables greater efficiency, productivity, and alignment with strategic objectives.

-What is the Difference Between PEO & Payroll Service Provider?
+What Is the Difference Between a PEO and a Payroll Service Provider?

 EOR vs PEO: What Services Do They Offer?